gwegayhu/Open-Source-EDTech-Courseware-/ARCHITECTURE.md

 * **Support offline usage and reducing data usage**: maximize support for offline usage (though some login mechanisms may require Internet access) and support a variety of techniques to reduce data usage (including peer-to-peer caching, ISP/mobile network content delivery networks, etc).
-* **Be language and infrastructure agnostic**: APIs can be implemented using a federated monoliths, clustering, microservices, or any combination thereof.
+* **Be language and infrastructure agnostic**: APIs can be implemented using federated monoliths, clustering, microservices, or any combination thereof.

 RESPECT's network design includes: